Fund HOA Reserves: How to Fund a Condominium or Townhome

 Here’s a few things you can take away from their HOA reserve fund management:

 Reserve Fund Priorities: Identify and prioritize the crucial components (e.g., roof, elevators, pool) your HOA is responsible for maintaining.
-Not everything needs reserve funding, so review your HOA condominium reserve study and consult your reserve study specialist to evaluate what should be prioritized.
+Not everything needs reserve funding (some small projects are done from the Operating Fund), so review your HOA condominium reserve study and consult your reserve study specialist to evaluate what should be prioritized.

 Funding Flexibility: Don’t feel restricted to a 30-year timeframe.
 Phased out projects and adjustments can make the plan more manageable for HOA condo homeowners.

-Inspections Matter: Include essential inspections in your reserve plan, even if they’re not directly listed as maintenance responsibilities.
-Remember that you hold a duty of care to the common areas and the health of every structure.
+Inspections Matter: Include essential inspections in your reserve plan, even if they’re not directly listed as maintenance responsibilities in your governing documents.
+Remember that you hold a duty of care to the common areas and the health of every structure, and professional inspections give you great insights into how your facility is aging.

 Test HOA Budgets: Utilize tools like uPlanIt to model different funding scenarios and assess their impact on your HOA condo.
 Test your budget risk-free!

-Long-Term Sustainability: Aim for a 70% funding level to minimize the risk of special assessments and ensure your HOA’s long-term financial stability.
-Don’t be tempted to simply meet the baseline funding requirement on your condominium reserve study.
-A full HOA reserve fund protects your community from heavy financial hardship.
+Long-Term Sustainability: Aim for at least a70% funding level to minimize the risk of special assessments and ensure your HOA’s long-term financial stability.
+Don’t be tempted to simply meet the baseline funding requirement (just keeping your Reserves above zero) on your condominium reserve study.
+A strong HOA reserve fund protects your community from heavy financial hardship.

 hoa-high-rise-condo-reserve-fund